Death benefit disputes

 Regulations set out the methods of valuing superannuation interests.
 Whether a benefit is a defined benefit or an accumulation benefit makes a difference to the valuation method.
 The regulations also set out the way in which the payment split is to be put into effect and also the information that the trustees have to provide to the parties.

 The valuation and splitting of a benefit can be postponed.
 This can be useful if a defined benefit or a partially vested accumulation interest is involved.
 A superannuation benefit may be subject to a ‘caveat’ to prevent it being paid out until the non-entitled partner’s interest is determined and paid.
 The starting point for splitting superannuation is an equal division of benefits accumulated during the relationship, but certain factors (e.g. responsibilities for children under 18 and preserving farms) may be taken into account.

 A new interest can be created for the non-member partner in funds regulated by Commonwealth superannuation laws, or the amount can be rolled over into a new fund.
 The amount will be preserved as if it had not been divided.

 Couples can make binding superannuation agreements about how the superannuation will be divided if their relationship fails.

 Disability benefit disputes

-Disputes about total and permanent disability benefits are also common, since a A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. of whether the member is disabled as defined by the trust deed must be made.
+Disputes about total and permanent disability benefits are also common, since a determination of whether the member is disabled as defined by the trust deed must be made.
 Such benefits are often provided by way of an insurance policy between the trustee and an insurance company.
-So, a dispute can also arise as to whether the person is disabled as defined in the insurance An agreement that the law will enforce..
+So, a dispute can also arise as to whether the person is disabled as defined in the insurance contract.

 Other disputes can arise about whether a person is covered by insurance at a particular time, and by which insurance company.
 These disputes occur because the trustee has changed insurer.
 The questions of when incapacity occurs, and which insurer is liable at that time, can also arise.